Kiandra: Climate

 Owing to its elevation, Kiandra has a cold oceanic climate (Köppen climate classification Cfb), as at least 4 months see a mean temperature above 10 °C, bordering on a Subpolar oceanic climate (Cfc); having cold and very snowy winters, alongside short and cool summers.
 Kiandra receives an average of 47.5 snowy days annually.
-If using the 0 °C isotherm, Kiandra qualifies for the continental (Dfb) climate type.
+If using the 0 °C isotherm, Kiandra qualifies for the continental (Dfb) climate type, a very rare climate for the Southern Hemisphere.

 Climate statistics were compiled at the Kiandra Chalet site, elevation 1,395 m, from the year 1866 until 1974.
 Temperature averages were compiled from 1897 to 1974 – though extreme temperature readings were not digitised until 1957.
 The lowest temperature recorded at Kiandra is -20.6 °C on 2 August 1929, also the lowest temperature recorded in Australia at that time.
 The highest temperature is 34.7 °C, recorded during a severe heatwave in southeast Australia in January 1939.
 In the digitised records available for the years 1957–1974 displayed in the following table, the lowest temperature recorded is -17.8 °C on 21 July 1965 and 10 August 1966, while the highest temperature is 32.9 °C on 31 January 1968.